RLX Technology Inc. (RLX) stock is nearly perfect except the valuation - The Dwinnex

 Valuation Measures:

-As of this moment, RLX’s Price-to-Earnings (P/E) ratio for their current fiscal year is 4.55, and their Forward P/E ratio for the next fiscal year is 7.00.
+Investors should consider key stock statistics when deciding whether to invest or divest.
+In the wake of the recent closing price, RLX now has a Market Capitalization of 2.29B and an Enterprise Value of 723.06M.
+As of this moment, RLX’s Price-to-Earnings (P/E) ratio for their current fiscal year is 4.47, and their Forward P/E ratio for the next fiscal year is 6.81.
 The expected Price-to-Earnings-to-Growth (PEG) calculation for the next 5 years is 0.32.
-For the stock, the TTM Price-to-Sale (P/S) ratio is 1.93 while its Price-to-Book (P/B) ratio in mrq is 0.99.
+For the stock, the TTM Price-to-Sale (P/S) ratio is 1.92 while its Price-to-Book (P/B) ratio in mrq is 0.97.
+Its current Enterprise Value per Revenue stands at 0.09 whereas that against EBITDA is 0.24.

 Stock Price History: